Niche Keyword Research for Small Businesses [Free Tools]

 Use more than one tool in any case!
 The keywords and numbers you get always differ somewhat.

-Prioritize the Ideal Keywords
+Prioritize the ideal keywords

 The ideal keyword visualization diagram via SEMrush.